Shopify vs Magento vs Saleor – Which One To Choose?

 - aim to become more SEO efficient,

-- using Shopify only as a headless platform
+- using headless Shopify

 - not using Shopify at all, and search for other possibilities